zucaritask/heroku-buildpack-oauth2-proxy/README.md

 If you'd rather use this buildpack to secure a different application, it might still be useful to walk through this example once to get familiar with the setup procedure.
-However, you might also skip ahead to the [section after that](#usage-with-other-applications).
+However, you might also skip ahead to the section [usage with other applications](#usage-with-other-applications).

 ## Getting started